Fossj117/fossj117.github.io/index.md

 Hi, I'm Jeff.
 I like learning and making things.

 Curently, I am a PhD student at Harvard and research lead at Plurality Institute.
+My research focuses on how we make collective decisions with and about digital technology, and blends methodological perspectives from quantitative economics and science & technology studies (STS).

 Outside of research, I enjoy reading, writing, making art, sewing, and riding my bike.